xufuture/qserv/doc/source/install/internet-free.rst

 Install system dependencies
 ===========================

+You will need one machine with Internet access.
+It will need write access to a shared file system visiblefrom the offline cluster.

-This step needs to be done on each machine of the cluster.
+All system dependencies need to be installed on all nodes in the cluster.
-Here you may need to set-up a local apt or yum repository, or download manually all the system dependencies packages.
 See :ref:`quick-start-pre-requisites-system-deps`

 Download distribution server data
 =================================

-Please run next scripts under **non-root user account**.
-This step needs to be done on a machine **with Internet access**.
+Run the following scripts as **non-root user** on the machine **with Internet access**.

 .. literalinclude:: ../../../admin/tools/prepare-install-from-internet-free-distserver.example.sh
    :language: bash